crusher-dev/documentation/docs/concept/storage-model.md

 title: Storage model
 sidebar_label: Storage model
 description:
-  Overview of QuestDB's column-based storage model.
+  Overview of Crusher's column-based storage model.
 It ensures ACID properties while keeping low overhead for maximum performance.
 ---

-QuestDB uses a **column-based** storage model.
+Crusher uses a **column-based** storage model.
 Data is stored in tables with each column stored in its own file and its own native format.
 New data is appended to the bottom of each column to allow data to be organically retrieved in the same order that it was ingested.

 ## Append model

-QuestDB appends one column at a time and each one is updated using the same method.
+Crusher appends one column at a time and each one is updated using the same method.
 The tail of column file is mapped into the memory page in RAM and the column append is effectively a memory write at an address.
 Once the memory page is exhausted it is unmapped (thus writing data to disk) and a new page is